-A phase 3 cluster Randomized Control Trial was done in an area of intense resistance and malaria transmission in Ivory Coast between 2017 and 2019.
-All 40 villages received LLINs, and 3069 houses in 20 intervention villages received in total over 30.000 In2Care EaveTubes and window screening.
+A phase 3 cluster Randomized Control Trial was done in an area of intense resistance and malaria transmission in Ivory Coast between 2016 and 2019.
+All 40 villages received LLINs, and 3022 houses in 20 intervention villages received in total over 30.000 In2Care EaveTubes and window screening.
 The trial was executed by researchers from Penn State University, the London School of Hygiene and Tropical Medicine (LSHTM), and the local Institute Pierre Richet in Ivory Coast, in close collaboration with In2Care.
 The trial was funded by the Bill and Melinda Gates Foundation.
 Results are published in medical journal The Lancet.

 Results showed a significant impact on malaria transmission:

-- In2Care® EaveTubes reduced outdoor vector densities with 39% and lowered the EIR with 69%.
+- In2Care EaveTubes reduced indoor vector densities with 39% and lowered the infectious mosquito bites (EIR) with 72%.

 - Social studies showed >90% of inhabitants liking the effects and wanting to keep using In2Care EaveTubes.